jona-sassenhagen/statfail/nuisance_failure.md

 > Controls and aphasics did not differ in age ($p$ > 0.05).

 In the following, we discuss the inappropriateness of this practice.
-A common problem in brain and behavioral research, where the experimenter cannot freely determine every stimulus and participant characteristic, is the control of confounding/nuisance control.
+A common problem in brain and behavioral research, where the experimenter cannot freely determine every stimulus and participant characteristic, is the control of confounding/nuisance variables.
 This is especially common in studies of language.
 Typically, word stimuli cannot be constructed out of whole cloth, but must be chosen from existing words (which differ in many aspects).
 Stimuli are processed by subjects in the context of a rich vocabulary; and subject populations have usually been exposed to very diverse environments and events in their acquisition of language.
 A similar problem exists, for example, when comparing controls to specific populations, such as bilingual individuals or slow readers.
-The basic problem researchers are faced with is then to prevent reporting e.g. an effect of word length, or bilingualism, when the effect truly stems from differences in word frequency, or socioeconomic status, which may be correlated with the factor of interest.
+The basic problem researchers are faced with is then to prevent reporting e.g. an effect of word length, or bilingualism, when the effect truly stems from differences in word frequency, or socioeconomic status, which may be correlated with the variable of interest.
-A prevalent method we find in the literature, namely inferential null hypothesis significance testing/NHST of stimuli, fails to perform the necessary control.
+A prevalent method we find in the literature, namely inferential null hypothesis significance testing (NHST) of stimuli, fails to perform the necessary control.

 ## NHST and nuisance control
 Often, researchers will attempt to demonstrate that stimuli or participants are selected so as to concentrate their differences on the factor of interest, i.e. reduce confounds, by conducting null-hypothesis testing such as $t$-tests or ANOVA on the potential confound in addition or even instead of showing descriptive statistics in the form of measures of location and scale.